-The Opening Nights Education Committee was formed in 2020 to provide expert support, specialized knowledge, input, and feedback to ensure high-quality delivery of educational programs for a K-12 audience in collaboration with Opening Nights and visiting artists.
+The Opening Nights in Class Education Committee furthers Opening Nights’ education mission by providing expert knowledge, input, feedback, and support to ensure the delivery of high-quality educational programs for K-12 audiences in collaboration with Opening Nights and visiting artists.

-The Committee assists Opening Nights in developing educational materials for Opening Nights in Class events and school performances to support the development of artistic understanding and appreciation of K-12 students in our community.
+The Committee assists Opening Nights in developing curricular-based educational materials for Opening Nights in Class events to support the development of artistic understanding and appreciation of K-12 students in our community.

 - Scott Leaman – Curriculum Developer for LCS Secondary Music

-- Sally Ash – Arts Advocate Winner 2021 and Board-Certified Art Therapist
+- Sally Ash – 2021 Arts Advocate Award Winner and Program Specialist at Healthy Families Florida

 - Ashley Chandler – Art Teacher at Apalachee Tapestry Magnet School of the Arts